-To be able to see the daily HR widget values, the daily HR feature needs to be activated.
-You can toggle the feature on or off from the settings under Activity or scroll down to the end of the HR widget and activate it there.
+Before you can see the daily HR widget values, you need to activate daily HR feature.
+You can toggle the feature on or off from the settings under Activity.

 With this feature on, your watch activates the optical heart rate sensor on a regular basis to check your heart rate.
 This slightly increases battery power consumption.